 Death With Dignity in Tennessee

-By , MSLIS · Long Island University
+By , MSLIS Long Island University

-In recent years there has been a dramatic increase in the number of states considering death with dignity laws.
-Sometimes called "medical aid in dying," "assisted suicide," or "right to die" initiatives, these laws make it possible for terminally ill patients to use prescribed medication to end their lives peacefully rather than suffering a painful and protracted death.
+In recent years there has been a dramatic increase in the number of states considering medical aid in dying laws.
+Sometimes called "death with dignity," "assisted suicide," or "right to die" initiatives, these laws make it possible for terminally ill patients to use prescribed medication to end their lives peacefully rather than suffering a painful and protracted death.

 The catalyst for greater national attention to this issue was 29-year-old Brittany Maynard, a woman diagnosed with terminal brain cancer who moved from California to Oregon to end her life in 2014.
 Maynard chose Oregon because California had not yet passed its aid-in-dying law, and Oregon is one of just a few other states to allow terminally ill patients to legally end their lives.

-Tennessee's 2024 Death With Dignity Bill
+Tennessee's Death With Dignity Bills

 Maynard's decision and the resulting publicity spurred many state legislatures to introduce death with dignity bills.
-In Tennessee, the legislative push for aid in dying was led by longtime Tennessee politician John Jay Hooker, who was diagnosed with terminal cancer in January 2015 and died from the disease a year later.
-In March 2015 and again in 2017, legislators in the Tennessee General Assembly introduced aid-in-dying bills that failed to pass.
-Now in the 2024 session, lawmakers are considering another death with dignity bill, numbered HB1710 in the house of representatives and SB2258 in the state senate, that would allow terminally ill patients who meet certain requirements to request life-ending medication.
+In Tennessee, the legislative push for medical aid in dying was led by longtime Tennessee politician John Jay Hooker, who was diagnosed with terminal cancer in January 2015 and died from the disease a year later.

-This article first clarifies some confusing language related to death with dignity laws and then sets out the basics of Tennessee's proposed law.
+This article first clarifies some confusing language related to medical aid in dying laws and then sets out some steps Tennesseans can take to bring a death with dignity law to their state.

-Death With Dignity, Assisted Suicide, Right to Die: What's In a Name?
+Death With Dignity, Medical Aid in Dying, Assisted Suicide, Right to Die: What's the Difference?

 Increasingly, health organizations are turning away from the term "suicide" to describe a terminally ill patient's choice to reduce the suffering of an inevitable death.
 The phrase "aid in dying" is becoming a more accepted way to refer to this process.